TrishalaMahesh/linux/README.md

       - with EPT :  ``` CPUID 0x4ffffffd exit count for exit_type 14 is 237612```

 3. What changed between the two runs (ept vs no-ept)?
-- During Shadow paging i.e.ept=0 , VM performs more TLB flushes, page faults etc. and so their are more exits comapred to Nested paging ept=1.
+- During Shadow paging i.e.ept=0 , VM performs more TLB flushes, page faults etc,hence there are more exits comapared to Nested paging i.e ept=1.
-- These exits include exits on %cr3 read and write, exits on page faults occuring in shadow page table and guest page table, exits on TLB flushes to remove stale entries when there is a free.
+- These exits include exits on %cr3 read and write, exits on page faults occurring in shadow page table and guest page table, exits on TLB flushes to remove stale entries when there is a free.
 This is the reason for increase in the number of exits.